 Yes, there is so much to love about Taste of Auckland, but for the ultimate experience, why not splash out and go as a VIP?
-These coveted tickets will give you a glass of No. 1 Family Estate Premium Cuvee on arrival, a $30 crown card (that's the currency the festival uses) as well as a glass.
-Perhaps the best thing though is that you can avoid all the queues with private bathroom and bar facilities!
+These coveted tickets will give you exclusive access to the elevated waterfront Platinum Lounge with stunning views of the Waitemata Harbour and a glass of No. 1 Family Estate Premium Cuvee on arrival.
+Also exclusive to VIP ticket holders is the Curiosity Botanical Experience, a masterclass in all things gin.

 Sample All The Wines